Suggester/Documentation/sumup.md

 | `off`                 | Disable notifications                        |
 | `toggle`              | Switch to the other state                    |

 - `.suggest`: Suggester's main command!
 Use it to suggest stuff in your favorite servers, you can also add an attachment by attaching it to the command message!
+Each suggestion can contain up to 1900 characters

 - `.locale`: This command sets your **user** locale, all responses and messages you receive from the bot will use that language (defaulting to English).
 Using it with no arguments will show a list of all available locales

 ?> Translations are community made, meaning all locales might not be 100% translated when you'll see them in the bot.
 If you've configured a language and it responds in English, it means this specific string was not yet translated.
 More info about community translations can be found [here](community-programs?id=🌐-translating-suggester).

+- `.shortinfo`: Shows information about a suggestion in a concise manner, accepts a suggestion ID (example: `.shortinfo 10` will show more info about the suggestion #10)

 ## Suggestion Following